 Automated Teller Machines (ATMs)

 ATMs are common in Thailand particularly in the main towns, cities and resorts.
 There are some exceptions on small islands, but for most destinations you should have no trouble in finding one.
 Most (but not all) ATMs in Thailand will accept foreign cards.
 Just look for the VISA/Mastercard/Cirrus signs on the machines.
 Instructions are available in English when you insert your card.
 Just as you would in your home country, be sensible when you are withdrawing money and be aware of who is around you.
 To be extra cautious, use ATMs in shopping malls or within banks rather than those on the streets.
-Since April 2009 Thai banks impose a 150 Baht ATM withdrawal fee for foreign cards.
-One exception at the time of writing is AEON Bank ATMs (see below).
-Please note the 150 Baht fee is separate to any fees your own card issuer will charge to use your card abroad.
+Thai banks impose a 220 Baht ATM withdrawal fee for foreign cards.
+This fee is separate to any fees your own card issuer will charge to use your card abroad.
 Check in advance with your bank or card issuer the fees you will be charged for using your card abroad.
 Maximum withdrawal may depend on agreements you have with your bank in your home country otherwise Thai ATMs are usually restricted to a maximum withdrawal of 20,000 Baht in any one transaction (i.e. 20 x 1,000 Baht notes).

 To avoid the ATM fee you can make withdrawals against a debit card over the counter at most Thai banks or exchange bureaus.
 You will need your passport to do this.
 Some bank staff are reluctant to change money against debit cards because it can take a few minutes to sort out, so try and pick a time when the bank is quiet and not heaving with customers.
 This method avoids the ATM fee, but you will still be liable for any fees your bank or card issuer imposes for using the card abroad.
 Credit cards may also be used, but the cash advance fees imposed by some card issuers means it can work out to be quite expensive.
 Check with your card issuer or bank before you travel.